What is the Coastal Rail Trail?

 San Diego Association of Governments (SANDAG) is the lead agency responsible

 for the project.
-Caltrans is serving as the construction contract oversight
+Caltrans served as the construction contract oversight

 manager.
 SANDAG and Caltrans have and will continue to collaborate with the